-Justina is one of our Youth Workers and has over 8 years’ experience in the Youth Work sector.
-Justina has delivered and led a broad range of youth work.
-Justina is also the Senior Youth Worker at the Sweatbox Youth Centre in Wantage delivering open-access youth work and a smaller group called Beatbox for young people with special educational needs and disabilities.
-Justina is passionate about empowering young people in making a positive difference in their lives and thriving despite the challenges they may face.
+Senior Youth Worker Justina currently leads the TRAIN staff and volunteer teams.
+With over 8 years’ experience in the Youth Work sector, Justina has delivered and led a broad range of youth work.
+Justina is passionate about empowering young people in making a positive difference in their lives and thriving, despite the challenges they may face.

-My role here at TRAIN involves a variety of responsibilities to generally support the Youth Work team, from communications and general admin to volunteer coordination and reporting.
-My time at university (studying geography), travels and experiences working in a number of different positions, from customer service to reporting focused roles, all come in very handy for such a varied role – one which is hugely rewarding.
+My role here at TRAIN involves a variety of responsibilities to support the Youth Work team, from communications and general admin support to producing reports to TRAIN's funders.
+My time at university (studying geography), travels and experiences working in a number of different positions all come in very handy for such a varied role - one which is hugely rewarding.
 I was drawn to work at TRAIN considering the hugely valuable purpose of the charity.
 Seeing how much our support means to so many young people and how meaningful interactions with staff and volunteers can be, TRAIN is a truly inspiring place to work!

 My name is Charlotte and I’m really excited to be starting my career with TRAIN.
 When I was younger I was involved with many organisations, one of which being TRAIN.
 I then started to work

 retail jobs until I built up the confidence to start a job within education, working with young people who needed additional support.
 I have a passion for working with young people who may need extra support and it is what motivates me to work hard as it is really rewarding.